I don’t know why it took me so long to post this recipe, as these duck tacos are a perfect thing to do with confit.

 Duck confit, if you are not familiar, is duck or goose that is salted, then slowly cooked in its own fat until it is meltingly tender, and then, often, crisped up before you eat it.

 It is also a perfect make-ahead meal.
-Once made, the confit will keep in the fridge for a month or more.
+Once made, duck confit will keep in the fridge for a month or more.
+Perfect for duck tacos.

-Once you have your über tender legs, you chop the meat and crisp it in some of that fat you cooked it in, with one secret ingredient: achiote verde, which you can find in most Latin markets or online.
+Armed with your รผber tender legs, you chop the meat and crisp it in some of that fat you cooked it in, with one secret, albeit optional, ingredient: achiote verde, which you can find in most Latin markets or online.
 Or you can make it.

 The effect is amazing, and will take you to tropical Mexico if you’ve ever been there.